johnwbyrd/unwinnable-by-design/design/design.md

 # "Unwinnable By Design" Project Summary

 ## Core Concept
 "Unwinnable By Design" is a meta-textual adventure game where you battle the text adventure parser (named Grim/GRIMOIRE) to accomplish progressively wackier and more absurd goals.
-It's Portal meeds Hitchhiker's Guide to the Galaxy, while poking fun of every exhausted trope of the genre.
+It's Portal meeds Hitchhiker's Guide to the Galaxy, while poking fun at every exhausted trope of the genre.

 ## Grim's Character
 - **Origin**: Former military AI designed for nuclear systems, deemed "dangerously whimsical" and repurposed for text adventures